 Our Why

-In a few words, our “why” comes down to family culture, values and academics.
+Our “why” comes down to family culture, values and academics.

 As time went on, however, and our children grew into the late elementary years, we found our family culture suffered.
 The day consisted of rushing to school, rushing to complete homework, and rushing to afternoon sports and activities.
 Family dinner, a priority for us, was often non-existent.
 After a quick meal, leftover schoolwork was crammed into the evening hours.
 We were all exhausted, and our moods reflected it.

 Finally, we want our kids not only to excel in academics but to love learning.
-To excite in them a thirst for knowledge, and the confidence that they can conquer anything they put their mind to.
-Education is so much more than traditional curricula – by homeschooling we’re able to incorporate music, art, and ample nature exploration into our days.
+To excite in them a thirst for knowledge and the confidence that they can conquer anything they put their mind to.
+Education is so much more than traditional curricula – with homeschooling, we’re able to incorporate music, art, and ample nature exploration into our days.
 Our kids are developing (and have time for) their passions, whether those be piano, whittling, sports, literature, RC plane flying, cooking, or history.
 This it not to say that all of these things aren’t possible in a traditional educational model – just that for our family, homeschooling lets our family breathe, slow down, and lean into self-discovery.

 Our How

-Here’s where I get real.
-Homeschooling is no piece of cake.
-For me, it’s a sprint.
-Yes, I get the irony of waxing poetically about slowing down.
-And it’s true!
-We have slowed down collectively as a family and relish that quality time.
 But on my end, I’m still learning how to juggle it all.
 The bills still need to be paid, the house cleaned, the family fed.
 And I still need to somehow find time for myself, to fill my cup so that I have the grace to fill those of my family.
 It’s no easy task, let me tell you.

 I promised myself that if I gave this another go, I would find my ‘pain points’ from our pandemic year and address each one.
 Based on the changes we’ve made and a (thankfully) much improved homeschool experience, here are some Tips for Homeschool Success.